Project Gigabit – Change through Regulatory Compliance

 To ensure project success, the criteria used by BDUK are deliberately demanding and can become a hurdle for some operators or even put some operators off from bidding.
 Operators must demonstrate relevant experience and expertise in delivering superfast broadband infrastructure, as well as providing a breakdown of how they will deliver the rollout, including social value concerns for their chosen region.

-What is Regulatory and Compliance Change?
+What is Regulatory and Compliance Change and How Can It Help?

 Regulatory and Compliance Change is embedding best practice customised mechanisms that allow organisations too quickly adapt to regulatory change, ensuring compliance.